BMW M3: G80/G81 generation (2020–present)

-The full M version of the G20 3 Series, powered by the BMW S58 turbocharged straight-six engine that debuted in the G01 X3 M.

-The more notable upgrades for the G80 M3 is a power output of 473 HP which is a 35 kW (47 hp; 47 hp) increase over the previous F80 M3, as well as adopting the twin-kidney grille from the 4 Series.
-All-wheel drive (xDrive) has been announced as being optional on the new M3, which would represent the first time that an M3 has used a drivetrain layout other than rear-wheel drive.
-A manual gearbox will be available only with rear wheel drive, and is the only transmission available on the standard M3 model.
+The full M version of the G20 3 Series is powered by the BMW S58 turbocharged straight-six engine that debuted in the G01 X3 M. The more notable changes for the G80 M3 are a power output of 473 hp, which is a 35 kW (47 hp; 47 hp) increase over the previous F80 M3, and the adoption of the twin-kidney grille from the 4 Series, which was notably controversial among critics.
+All-wheel drive (xDrive) is optional on the new M3, the first time that an M3 has used a drivetrain layout other than rear-wheel drive.
+A manual gearbox is available only with rear wheel drive, and is the only transmission available on the standard M3 model.

-It will also be available as a Touring (estate) model, marking the first time BMW has offered an M3 Touring.
-The BMW M3 G80 is on sale as a 2021 model, with the initial prototypes tested at the Nürburgring alongside the BMW M4 G82.
+It is available as a Touring (estate) model, marking the first time BMW has offered an M3 Touring.
+The G80 M3 went on sale as a 2021 model, with the initial prototypes tested at the Nürburgring alongside the BMW M4 G82.
 It was officially unveiled on 23 September 2020 alongside the new M4.